SAKETSAMEER/REAL-TIME-VOICE-TRANSLATOR/README.md

-# Multilingual Voice Assistant
+# Real-Time Voice Translator

-This voice assistant translator or Multilingual Voice Assistant is a powerful tool that recognizes and translates voice commands into a multitude of languages.
-It utilizes cutting-edge technologies such as Google Speech Recognition, Text-to-Speech synthesis, and Google Translate for a seamless and multilingual user experience.
+The Real-Time Voice Translator is a powerful tool that recognizes and translates voice commands into a multitude of languages.
+It utilizes technologies such as Google Speech Recognition, Text-to-Speech synthesis, and Google Translate for a seamless and multilingual user experience.
 Users can speak commands in one language and have the assistant translate and respond in their chosen target language.
-This versatile assistant simplifies cross-lingual communication and fosters global interaction.
+This versatile assistant simplifies cross-lingual communication.
 Whether you need assistance in a different language or simply want to explore new cultures, this voice assistant is your gateway to a world of possibilities.

 ## Prerequisites

-Before using the assistant, you'll need to have the following libraries and dependencies installed:
+Before using the Real-Time Voice Translator, you'll need to have the following libraries and dependencies installed:

 - `cgitb`
 - `dic`